1999.

 ERIC Festival

-Mae & Sam ran a series of events called ERIC Festivals, designed to connect young people with the creative industries.
+Mae & Sam ran a series of events called ERIC Festivals, designed to connect young people with the information, opportunities and people in the creative industries.

-They were called ERIC Festivals - or ERIC FEST for short.
-The festivals attracted over 150,000+ young aspiring creatives and had creative greats like Munya Chawawa, Candice Carty-Williams & Yung Filly hosting and speaking.
+The festivals attracted over 150,000+ young aspiring creatives and had cutting-edge cultural names like Munya Chawawa, Candice Carty-Williams & Jamie Windust hosting and speaking.
 They were held at some pretty incredible venues too, including Somerset House, Pop Brixton & Barbican.

-They realised that if they wanted to reach every young person in the UK (even the world) to help them access the creative industries, they needed to solve the issue of discoverability.
+Mae & Sam realised that if they wanted to reach every young person in the UK (even the world) to help them access the creative industries, they needed a way to connect young people whenever they wanted - they needed to create something that acted as a 24/7 ERIC Festival.

 Launched in 2022, the ERIC app aggregates everything into one place and helps tens of thousands of young people across the UK.